The difference between Electroctrodessication and Electrofulguration

-The answer is: operating frequency, voltage and the power levels are usually the same or similar in both configurations.
+The answer is: operating frequency, voltage, and the power levels are usually the same or similar in both configurations.
 In Electrofulguration the voltage level is usually higher than when the equipment is set at Electrodessication mode.
 Also the other difference between the two types of configurations is the way that current flows through the body.
-Also the difference stands on the fact that in electrodessication the electrode is either in direct contact with the skin or even inserted inside the skin (for permanent epilation).
+Also the difference stands on the fact that in electrodesiccation the electrode is either in direct contact with the skin or even inserted inside the skin (for permanent epilation).

-When the equipment is set up in electrofulguration mode the electricity flows from the tip of the electrode through the body (which at medium/high frequency reacts as a faraday cage) down to earth, and a return pad is not usually needed.
-Because the current flows superficially to earth, the result is a very superficial carbonisation of the superficial part of the skin (epidermis), lesion or benign mole.
+When the equipment is set up in electrofulguration mode the electricity flows from the tip of the electrode through the body (which at medium/high frequency reacts as a Faraday cage) down to earth, and a return pad is not usually needed.
+Because the current flows superficially to earth, the result is a very superficial carbonization of the superficial part of the skin (epidermis), lesion or benign mole.

-Due to this superficial carbonisation effects and precision, electrofulguration has been also used for many years in order to stop minor bleeding in medical applications, during surgery.
+Due to this superficial carbonization effects and precision, electrofulguration has been also used for many years in order to stop minor bleeding in medical applications, during surgery.

 So to recap, when the equipment is required to function in electrofulguration mode the return pad is not needed and the voltage of the tip of the device is increased in order for the spark to be generated.

 Because of its higher degree of precision in tissue carbonisation, electrofulguration is used in aesthetics for: